olivergking/uoe-msc-eogm-diss/README.md

 <img src="https://img.shields.io/badge/python_3.11+-3670A0?&logo=python&logoColor=ffdd54" /></a>
 </p>

-Repository containing all materials necessary to reproduce the data processing, analysis, and visualisation associated with the following dissertation:</br></br>
+Repository containing all materials necessary to reproduce the data processing, analysis, and visualisation associated with the dissertation:</br></br>
-King, O. G. (2024) <em>Drivers of terminus retreat at two contrasting east Greenland tidewater outlet glaciers</em>.
-MSc.
-The University of Edinburgh.
+_Drivers of terminus retreat at two contrasting east Greenland tidewater outlet glaciers_, Oliver George King

 ## Getting started
 Clone this repository and install the required Python packages